What is an advisory board, and what do they do?

 Advisory boards consist of individuals with specialized skills and experience relevant to the organization, industry, or specific challenges that need to be addressed.
 They can provide important information, market knowledge, and strategic guidance to assist the board in making informed decisions.

 Advisory boards can meet periodically or regularly, typically through formal advisory board meetings.
-Advisory board members contribute their time and expertise part-time, enabling organizations to access diverse perspectives and experience without requiring a full-time commitment.
+Advisory board members contribute on a part-time basis, bringing expertise that enables organizations to access diverse perspectives and experiences without requiring a full-time commitment.

 Purpose of Advisory Boards